 We consider our electronics to be essential cruising gear, and we have a nice selection of gear from various manufacturers.
 I’ll tell you what I like or don’t like about all this gear.
-Most of the electronics are Raymarine and the following is a list of that equipment.
+Most of the electronics are Raymarine and following is a list of that equipment.

 Raymarine ST60+ Wind, Depth and Speed – we like these instruments as they are easy to read, easy to calibrate, and adjust, but I don’t like the multiple function buttons.
 There are so many options linked to multiple button pushes that I can never remember them all.
 That’s a nuisance, but I heartily recommend this gear.
 I had a rail custom built to house the ST60+ sailing instruments.
 The instruments are easy to read from the helm with nice night lighting.
 This rail, as shown below, is also a sturdy handrail.

-Our below decks Autopilot:
+Below decks Autopilot:

 Raymarine ST 6002 Autopilot Control with S100 wireless remote; this gear is reliable, robust, easy to use, and the remote is a true wizard.

 Raymarine Type II linear drive, short throw; powerful, quiet, and efficient

 Raymarine Type 3G, gyro-enabled course computer – a short story here.
 After the lightning strike we jumped up two sizes to a Type 3 computer to handle higher amp loads than the original.
 The new computer allowed the boat to wander a bit where the old, Type 100 hadn’t, so I complained to Raymarine.
 They checked it out under warranty – no charge, found nothing wrong, but they said I might want to consider the 3G, the gyro stabilized version, for increased functionality, etc. etc. So I bit, spent the bucks, and installed the 3G computer.
 No more wandering.
 Hmmm.

 Above is the Navigation Station as of 2018